UTSprogrammers/Simplify-Features-Sandbox/README.md

 # This is a Sandbox for features to implement on the Simplify Project

+## Weather API
+> THis is the weather implementation
+<a href="https://utsprogrammers.github.io/Simplify-Features-Sandbox/Weather/index.html"> Click here to access</a>

 ## Quote Of The Day

 > This has the Quote Api inside of the index.html.
 It is embedded inside of script section.